ajiajaa/IoT-Smart-Home/README.md

 Repository for an IoT Smart Home using Spring Boot integrated with MQTT!

-This project consists of two applications : publisher (branch : publisher) and subscriber (branch : master).
+This project consists of two applications :
+- publisher (branch : publisher)
+- subscriber (branch : master)

 Features of publisher (**NOT YET TESTED WITH REAL SENSORS**):
 1. Publish/send a topic (+)